aowens-21/racket-formatting/README.md

        |  ghijk
       lmnop
     ```

 ## Finished Tasks

 1. Check if our combinator "language" can express my-cond and my-let
     formatting rules

 2. Define what each combinator means

+3. Figure out how to make combinators customizable for the user of the formatting tool,
+   types of customization configured by the macro authors.